Dr-Lab1/Labyrinthe-Payment/README.md

 <a href="https://getcomposer.org/download/"> Click here to install composer</a>.

-After installation, you can make this command :
+After installation, go to the root of your project and issue this command:

       composer install labyrinthe-payment